trocco-io/embulk-input-kintone/README.md

 - **guest_space_id**: Kintone app belongs to guest space, guest space id is required. (integer, optional)
 - **fields** (required)
   - **name** the field code of Kintone app record will be retrieved.
   - **type** Column values are converted to this embulk type.
-Available values options are: boolean, long, double, string, json, timestamp)
+Available values options are: boolean, long, double, string, json, timestamp) Kintone `SUBTABLE` type is loaded as json text.
   - **format** Format of the timestamp if type is timestamp.
 The format for kintone DATETIME is `%Y-%m-%dT%H:%M:%S%z`.

 kintone API has the limitation, therefore this plugin also faces it.
 See [official documentation](https://developer.kintone.io/hc/en-us/articles/212495188/)